Viftrup/viftrup.github.io/_posts/2024-09-04-Device-templates-with-cisco-ftd-including-registration-with-api.markdown

 If you’re deploying Cisco FTD SD-WAN, this would also be the section to configure Policy-Based Routing within your template.

+<h2>Understanding the Override Feature</h2>
+Before we continue, it’s important to understand how objects – especially the override feature works.
+In essence, the object override feature allows you to define an alternative value for an object, for one or more devices.

+For example, the original network-object might have the host value of 172.28.1.100.

+With override, we can specify for this specific device the value should instead be 172.28.2.100.
+The object and naming remain the same, but the value (in this case the host IP) is different depending on the device it is used on.

+Summarizing, if you’re using objects of any kind during templates, be sure you’ve ticked the <i>“Allow Overrides”</i> under the object settings.

+A very simple example shown below, I have created a very simple route through my inside interface towards <i>DK-SplunkCollector</i> (pay attention to the value, 192.168.0.100 I will override this during the deployment with the override feature) via Next-hop <i>DK-SplunkCollector-GW</i> on which object I also override its IP during deployment.

+<h2>Configuration of DHCP Pools</h2>
+I am not going into deep detail about this section, but as shown in the picture below I have configured two DHCP pools, one pool for my inside and one for the IoT.

+Again, by utilizing variables during creation, I will be prompted about these values when deploying a new device with the template.

+Be sure when configuring new DHCP pools that they are enabled.
+(They aren’t by default).

+<h2>Setting Up VPN Connection (Not Covered in This Post)</h2>
+In this post, I will not be utilizing this section, perhaps at a later stage or in another post with a deeper dive on this subject.

+However, this would be the section you set up for instance FTD SD-WAN in a Hub-and-Spoke topology for easy and rapid deployment during new branches.

+<h2>Template Settings</h2>
+This section contains a lot of information and important tabs which ultimately bind everything together in the end.

+<h3>General</h3>
+The most important sections to pay attention to here are the <i>License”</i>“ and <i>“Applied Policies”</i> boxes.
+(Arguably also the <i>“Deployment Settings”</i> for automatic rollback).

+Ideally, it is just a matter of assigning the correct licenses matching your template, and attaching the different kinds of policies you want (ACP, Prefilter, NAT, Platform, etc.).

+<h3>Template Parameters</h3>
+Right away you will (hopefully) notice why we kept this section until the end of our template creation.

+This section shows all the different variables we created in the previous sections.

+The bottom section shows the <i>“Network Object Overrides”</i> which I went over earlier in depth.
+However, I will have to add the objects I want to override with custom values manually here.
+(DK-SplunkCollector-GW and DK-SplunkCollector in my examples).

+This is done by pressing the <i>“Add or Remove Network Object Overrides”</i> and making sure my objects are on the far right in <i>Selected Networks</i>.

+<h3>Model Mapping</h3>
+The end is almost near, just one final thing and we’re done with the template itself.

+This section is all about mapping the template interfaces to the desired physical appliances and their interfaces.

+Under normal circumstances, this would be a 1:1 mapping, Ethernet 1/1 -> Ethernet 1/1, but we have the possibility to change this, including model-specific configurations.

+I will be using an FPR1010 in this example.

+<h2>Deployment Time with Our Newly Created Template</h2>
+Now let’s bring this template to use and watch the FMC and FTD do their magic.
+We just need to provide the wizard some site-specific data and a single command on the FTD.

 ----------------